 DIFFUSER- This next procedure is one that people need to learn about, and then learn to stay away from.
 It's important to know which brands use this procedure, called a diffuser.
 This method is often described as a 'modern' or an 'efficient procedure', as they don't like to advertise the use of a diffuser, and I'm not surprised why.
 Diffusers usually are made by a Spanish company named Tomsa Destil, and they look like large storage containers.
 This method normally doesn't even cook the agave pinas in the process of making tequila.
 A diffuser is the ultimate industrialized and efficient, mass produced agave soul-killing method of quickly producing tequila often within one day.
 This method of using this multimillion-dollar massive machine, called a diffuser, takes the soul away from the agave, kills most of the natural flavors and in my opinion, produces a bland, flat, boring, vodka like, minty, medicinal, fake and horrible tasting tequila.
 A diffuser is an industrialized mass production machine setup, that utilizes the fastest and most efficient procedures, stripping away the essence of the agave in the process.
 This is used to basically make quick, normally cheap, junk tequila- that at best, is suitable for mixing only, in my opinion.
 Although Casa Dragones is a brand that is ridiculously expensive, but made in this very same way, it has great marketing and promotion, and has placed itself at the top echelon of diffuser tequila.

 Normally, underdeveloped raw agave is loaded into a shredder, via a conveyor belt and comes out as raw fiber.
 It enters the enclosed diffuser where it is sprayed (pressure washed) with hot water to extract some of the carbohydrate starches out of the agave, sometimes using chemicals as they heat and squeeze the sugars out of the dry agave fibers.
 This procedure does not heat or cook the juice enough, so in most cases the juice and fibers are quickly boiled (cooked) in a vertical autoclave to convert the carbohydrates to sugar, before the aquamiel heads to fermentation.
 Distillation is often, but not always done with a column still (which coincidentally is used to make vodka).
 Column stills are used to 'continuously' distill the juice until it becomes that bland, flat, agave soulless taste, that some describe as 'agavodka'.
 This is all a rushed and fast procedure, and at the end, the bagazo that comes out of the diffusor is left with less than 5% sugar, and some say the diffuser gets close to 99% of the sugars.
 Diffused juice often leaves a bitter, and 'chemical-like' or 'medicinal' taste and/or aftertaste, and I've never had one I like.
+The nature of diffused juice, coincides with using additives to 'try to make it taste legitimate', and often has a fake pine chemical aroma.

 There is technically two ways to use a diffuser- one called Pre-boiling (some say 'cooking') and one called Post-boiling, but in either case it's inferior mass-produced junk in my opinion.
 Post boiling diffuser is not as bad, as the agave actually get cooked in hornos or autoclaves, then shredded (milled), with the last bits of the crushed fibre being run through the diffuser, to extract every last drop of the remaining sugars.
 Unfortunately I understand most large brands do not use this method.
 The more popular method is Pre-boiling diffuser, which is done without cooking the agave at all.
 Imagine this....raw agave that hasn't even been cut, or had the cogollo (bitter section) removed, is loaded into a shredder, and off it goes, as it takes only about 4 hours to extract the starches, after the agave enters the shredder.
 After this extraction, they take the juice and 'boil' it in autoclaves for only 3 hours at a temperature of 248˚F to convert all the remaining starches to sugar.
 Sometimes but not often, sulphuric acids are used but only if the diffuser facility does not use autoclaves for hydrolysis (boiling).
 This "wash" now goes to fermentation for between 8-24 hours, utilizing yeasts and accelerants, and using closed top tanks.
 This is not a quality procedure at all.
 The extracted sugars of the agave do not taste sweet, as they are very bitter.
 This is the opportunity for them to add agave sweeteners or other additives to this 'aguamiel' and to make it taste like cooked agave.
 The final step is the distillation for 8 hours or more.
 Horno, stainless steel autoclaves, and even earthen pits (used in mezcal) produce sweet tasting agave with distinctive notes in the final distillate, but as the report below indicates, "there are no sweet notes what-so-ever, in this diffused agave juice, nor is it enjoyable on the palate, and there is nothing here that can lead to a tasty product."
 This diffused product can go from harvested agave to a finished distillate in 24 hours.